-If you want to streamline your small business advertising on Facebook, you have a new tool at your disposal: Social Ads, a cloud-based service from search marketing company WordStream.
+If you want to streamline your social media marketing on Facebook, you have a new tool at your disposal: Social Ads, a cloud-based service from search marketing company WordStream.

 Kim, founder and CTO of WordStream, an online advertising company, says the company designed the Social Ads platform specifically to create a simple but powerful Facebook advertising solution for small businesses.